selsamman/amorphic-docs/_posts/2014-01-01-intro-directories.md

 * **createControllerFor** - Because Amorphic needs to create a controller as the backbone of any browser session you may not always want to do this if the user is simply visiting static marketing pages. createControllerFor is a RegEx string that is matched against the URL to determine if a controller should be created.
 Generally you will make it something that will match everything (like .*) if you always want to have a session or something that will match nothing (like #) if you don't want to create a session until the broswer first makes an explicit request of the server.

 * **modules** - Declare node modules specifically designed for Amorphic.
-The specific configuration for configuring these modules depends on the module itself but all have a *requre* property to specify the directory in node_modules that is to be required.
+The specific configuration for configuring these modules depends on the module itself but all have a **require** property to specify the directory in node_modules that is to be required.
 Usually the modules will "mixin" functionality to your object model and you configure the specific object templates that these changes are to apply to.
 See the readme.md of each module for more info.

+* **controller** - The file name for the root file which must contain a template called Controller.
+The convention is to specify Controller.js here.

 ### Defining Templates